Vitaly Petrov: Personal life

-In 2007, he began residing in Valencia, Spain where he lived while he was a F1 driver.
+In 2007, Petrov began residing in Valencia, Spain where he lived while he was a F1 driver.

 Petrov is widely known in Russia as the "Vyborg Rocket".
 Petrov voiced a character based on himself in the Russian release of the 2011 Pixar film Cars 2.

 Petrov's brother Sergei is a music composer graduated from Vienna's Conservatory.
 Petrov's father Aleksandr was an influential businessman and municipal deputy in his home city of Vyborg before he was assassinated in 2020 – his death requiring Petrov to stand down from his role as a temporary steward at the 2020 Portuguese Grand Prix.